Metropolis (manga): English translation

 In the United States, the manga was published in English by Dark Horse Comics with translations provided by Kumar Sivasubramanian and Studio Proteus, and editing consulting by Toren Smith, but is now out of print.

-Legacy

-Next World is the second of Osamu Tezuka's early epic science fiction trilogy, consisting of Lost World (1948), Metropolis (1949) and Next World (1951).
-They were some of the earliest works featuring steampunk elements, which have since consistently appeared in mainstream manga.
-These steampunk elements eventually made their way into mainstream anime productions starting in the 1970s, with television shows including Leiji Matsumoto's Space Battleship Yamato (1974), Hayao Miyazaki's Future Boy Conan (1978), and the 1979 anime adaptation of Riyoko Ikeda's manga Rose of Versailles (1972).

 Film adaptation

 Metropolis is a 2001 anime film loosely based on the 1949 Metropolis manga.
 The anime, however, does draw aspects of its storyline directly from the 1927 film.
 The anime had an all-star production team, including renowned anime director Rintaro, Akira creator Katsuhiro Otomo as script writer, and animation by Madhouse Studios with conceptual support from Tezuka Productions.